Coláiste Iognáid: History

 Since 1620, the Jesuits have, with some involuntary intermissions, been working with and for the people of Galway.
 In 1645 their first school was founded through the generosity of Edmund Kirwan.
 While the language of the classroom was Latin, only the Jesuits with a fluent command of Irish were sent on the "Irish Mission".

 The school, which was incorporated into a Jesuit residence in the present Abbeygate Street, continued in Galway through a time of political upheaval and military activity.

 In 1859, at the request of the Bishop of Galway, John McEvilly, the Jesuits once more took up residence in the city, this time in Prospect Hill and served in the nearby St. Patrick's Church.
 Within a year they had opened a college near the site of the present Bank of Ireland at 19 Eyre Square.
 The college's present location on Sea Road dates from 1863, when it was built the same year as the Jesuit church next door, St Ignatius Church.

 The modern phase of Coláiste Iognáid began in 1929.
 The local enthusiasm for the language revival efforts of the emerging Republic of Ireland was to be served by a re-invigorated Coláiste Iognáid, which became an Irish-medium School in 1931.

 In 1967, in contrast with its foundation of 1620, Coláiste Iognáid became part of the "non-fee-paying" secondary school system.
 In 1969, with the co-operation of management and staff, coupled with the help of parents, past pupils, and friends of the Jesuits, the present main school building, the Griffin Building, was built.

 In 1974, when the school population was increased to provide three-form entry, one co-educational form became the Irish-medium Scoil Gaeilge.
 Following consultation with staff and Jesuits, the school established the Board of Management in 1980 to take shared responsibility for all aspects of the school – the first agreed board of its kind in Ireland.

 In 1982, the school initiated a building programme.
 This produced a new science block (O’Reilly Building), a refurbished classroom block (Andrews Building), a library, and art, computer, and co-educational facilities.
 The Colombian Hall was refurbished and an indoor sports area was added.
 Co-education was extended to the whole school in 1984, to become the first fully co-educational secondary school in the city.

-The senator Pádraig Ó Céidigh taught at Coláiste Iognáid for a time.